For a Better Life, for Equity and Civil Rights, for Freedom and for a Voice at Work and in Our Democracy

 Texas AFT’s Student Debt Clinics are 90 minute programs that:

 - Assess the experience of borrowers in the midst of a national student debt crisis;

 - Empower borrowers to manage their student debt by giving them information on free federal programs that may lower their monthly payments and lead to their loans being forgiven;

 - Introduce borrowers to a free AFT member benefit—an online resource called Summer—that will simplify the management of their student loans; and

 - Engage borrowers in union activism to address the student debt crisis and other important issues in their workplace and community.

 Student debt clinics provide our members with important information on two free federal debt relief programs:

-- Income-driven repayment plans, which are available to every federal student loan borrower, regardless of where they work.
-Income-driven repayment plans determine your monthly payment based on your adjusted gross income and family size and may save you money.
+- Income-driven repayment plans are available to every federal student loan borrower, regardless of where they work.
+These plans determine your monthly payment based on your adjusted gross income and family size and may save you money.